axelchalon/axelchalon.github.io/0-book-review/_posts/2024-12-30-priya-parker-art-of-gathering-summary.md

 		* Once there, **design the space.** Rearrange it — it's not fixed.
 			- Let it match the scale of your event.
 				* Density reference (m²/person): ![Event density reference](https://xaxel.me/assets/artofgathering_density.png)
+			* Scale down the venue based on attendance. (× ECHNO: reducing rows of chairs to match declining attendance)
 			* Delineate it & close it.
 Contain the gathering.
 - **Generous exclusion: exclude to the benefit of your guests.**
 	- **No Bobs.**